spatie/laravel-dashboard/docs/adding-tiles/time-weather.md

 composer require spatie/laravel-dashboard-time-weather-tile
 ```

 In the `dashboard` config file, you must add this configuration in the `tiles` key.

-The `ids` should contain any calendar id that you want to display on the dashboard.
+Sign up at https://openweathermap.org/ to obtain `OPEN_WEATHER_MAP_KEY`

+Head to https://www.buienradar.nl/ to get your cities `BUIENRADAR_LATITUDE`and `BUIENRADAR_LONGITUDE`

 ```php
 // in config/dashboard.php